dzanotelli/drypy/README.rst

    [DRYRUN] call to 'foo(42)'

-using the python standard logging facility, thus it's up to you to correctly configure it.
+using the python standard logging facility, thus it's up to you to correctly configure it (check the docs for a working example).

-To use custom substitutes with specific beahviours please check the docs for the `sheriff-deputy` pattern.
+To use custom substitutes with specific beahviours please search in the docs for the `sheriff-deputy` pattern.